scelis/twine/README.md

 This command is a convenient way of taking a zip file and executing the `consume-string-file` command on each file within the archive.
 It is most often used to incorporate all of the changes made by the translation team after they have completed work on a localization drop.

 	$ twine consume-loc-drop /path/to/strings.txt LocDrop2.zip

-#### `generate-report`

-This command gives you useful information about your strings.
-It will tell you how many strings you have and how many have been translated into each language.

-	$ twine generate-report /path/to/strings.txt

 #### `validate-strings-file`